fancar/tzspanalyser/README.md

-# tzspanalyser are tools for handling with TZSP flows
+# tzspanalyser Some tools that help handling with TZSP flows